jdcloudcom/en/API/Domain-Name-Service/Domain-Name/getDomains.md

 ## Description
-Query the list of the main domain names under the username
+Query the list of the main domain names under the username.<br>
+Please call this API to get related domainId and domainName before calling API of related domain names.

 ## Request method
 GET